![]() |

 happens that the above style is (I think) the clearest and most readable way

 to structure this particular statement.
-Note the final else
+Note the final else and

--- they don't have a corresponding begin
+end -- they don't have a corresponding begin.

-That's because they relate directly back to the case
+That's because they relate directly back to the case statement

-block is executed if none of the other
+itself.
+The else block is executed if none of the other

 selectors match.
 (It's optional, but it's usually worthwhile to include,